The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Limitations caveats

-\subsection{Contamination Estimates for Galaxy Groups}
+\subsection{Contamination estimates for galaxy groups}

-Our contamination estimator (see Section \ref{sec:pcont}) seems to perform well at assigning a high contamination probability $P_{\rm cont}$ to possible AGN for high X-ray count rates and low richnesses (see Figure \ref{fig:pcont}, right panel, top left projection).
-However, sources with low X-ray count rates always receive $P_{\rm cont}\approx0$.
-These count rates occur during the multi-component fitting using MBproj2D \citep[see][]{Bulbul2023}.
+Our contamination estimator (see Section \ref{sec:pcont}) performs well at assigning a high contamination probability $P_{\rm cont}$ to possible AGN for high X-ray count rates and low richnesses (see Figure \ref{fig:pcont}, right panel, top left projection).
+However, sources with low X-ray count rates always received $P_{\rm cont}\approx0$.
+These count rates occurred during the multi-component fitting using MBproj2D \citep[see][]{Bulbul2023}.
 They are not part of the expected count rates for random sky points.
 Hence, the kernel density estimate for this region in parameter space is almost zero for the contaminants.
-Consequently, our contamination estimator underestimates the true contamination on the galaxy group scale.
+Consequently, our contamination estimator underestimated the true contamination on the galaxy group scale.

-In contrast, visual inspection of real groups ($\lambda_{norm}\lesssim10$) at low redshift ($z_{\rm best}\lesssim0.1$) reveals that many of them receive a high $P_{\rm cont}$ value.
+In contrast, visual inspection of real groups ($\lambda_{\rm norm}\lesssim10$) at low redshift ($z_{\rm best}\lesssim0.1$) revealed that many of them received a high $P_{\rm cont}$ value.
 In principle, lowering the member luminosity threshold below $L<0.2$\,L$_*$ can help distinguish them better from AGN.
 This would increase the measured richnesses of real groups while we expect the richnesses of AGN to remain low.

-\subsection{Cluster Properties}
+\subsection{Cluster properties}

-The cluster parameters are always calculated at the photometric redshift $z_\lambda$.
+The cluster parameters were always calculated at the photometric redshift $z_\lambda$.
 This concerns the galaxy memberships, richnesses $\lambda$ and $\lambda_{\rm norm}$, optical centers, and velocity dispersions $\sigma$.
 In cases where the best redshift type was changed to a literature redshift, the cluster parameters are not reliable because they refer to a foreground or background cluster.

-\subsection{Masked Clusters}
+\subsection{Masked clusters}